OpenIPC/improver-legacy/README.md

 # OpenIPC Improver

-OpenIPC Improver for setting up FPV and URLLC devices
+OpenIPC Improver (legacy) for setting up FPV and URLLC devices

 *This is a work in progress.*